Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Sound waves from first-order phase transitions in the sound shell model

 where $K_{1,2}$ are the wave number breaks, $b$ is the intermediate slope, and $\alpha_{1,2}$ are parameters that determine the smoothness of the transition between slopes.
 At low $K$, we fix $\zeta_\Pi = 1$, as desired, and at large $K$, we fix $\zeta_\Pi^\infty \sim K^{-5}$.
 We note that, in general, $K_2$ is not necessarily equal to $K_{\rm GW}$.
-We show the corresponding values of $K_{1,2}$, $b$, and $\alpha_{1,2}$, found for the benchmark phase transitions of \Fig{kinetic_spectra} in \Tab{tab:my_label}.
+We show the corresponding values of $K_{1,2}$, $b$, and $\alpha_{1,2}$, found for the benchmark phase transitions of \Fig{kinetic_spectra}, in \Tab{tab:my_label}.
 We note that some $\zeta_\Pi$ are already well approximated by a single broken power law since they do not present a double peak structure, especially for $\xi_w \lesssim 0.5$ and $\xi_w \gtrsim 0.8$.

-The exact values of the amplitude $(K^3 \zeta_\Pi)_{\rm peak}$, the frequency breaks $K_{1,2}$, and the intermediate slopes highly depend on the specific spectral shape $\zeta_{\rm K}$.
-According to the sound shell model, refs.~\cite{Hindmarsh:2016lnk,Hindmarsh:2019phv} proposed that the two peaks are determined by the inverse mean-size of the bubbles, $1/R_*$, and the inverse sound shell thickness, $1/(R_* \Delta_w)$, where $\Delta_w = |\xi_w - \cs|/\cs$.
+The exact values of the amplitude $(K^3 \zeta_\Pi)_{\rm peak}$, the frequency breaks $K_{1,2}$, and the intermediate slopes highly depend on the specific spectral shape of the velocity power spectrum $\zetaK$.
+According to the sound shell model, Refs.~\cite{Hindmarsh:2016lnk,Hindmarsh:2019phv} proposed that the two peaks are determined by the inverse mean size of the bubbles, $1/R_*$, and the inverse sound shell thickness, $1/(R_* \Delta_w)$, where $\Delta_w = |\xi_w - \cs|/\cs$.
 Similar dependencies are found in numerical simulations \cite{Hindmarsh:2013xza,Hindmarsh:2015qta,Hindmarsh:2017gnf,Jinno:2020eqg,Jinno:2022mie}.
-We explore the relations between the phase transition parameters and the geometrical shape of the anisotropic stresses, which will ultimately impact the GW spectrum, in an accompanying paper \cite{kin_sp_SSM}.
+We explore the relations between the phase transition parameters and the shape of the anisotropic stresses, which will ultimately impact the GW spectrum, in an accompanying paper \cite{kin_sp_SSM}.
 In the following, we study the spectral shape of GWs once we know the spectral shape of $\zeta_\Pi$, shown in \Fig{zeta_Pi} for a set of benchmark phase transitions.